Colombia - EducationColombia - Education

 Under government-to-government or private agreements, both public and private universities in Colombia have developed partnerships with universities in the United States, Europe and Latin America.
 Priority is given to post-graduate programs for training professors as well as research to enhance teaching.

-The U.S. Commercial Service, in cooperation with Education USA offices in Colombia, supports various education fairs that include the participation of U.S. boarding schools, universities and ESL institutions, in order to promote their programs in Colombia.
+The U.S. Commercial Service collaborates with Education USA offices in Colombia to support various education fairs that include the participation of U.S. boarding schools, universities, and ESL institutions to promote their programs in Colombia.

-Most scholarships are awarded through two institutions, one of which is the Colombian Institute for Educational Loans and Technical Studies Abroad (ICETEX by its initials in Spanish), which is dedicated to financing higher education through a system of financial aid that allows students to start or continue their higher education either in country or abroad.
-In 2016 ICETEX awarded 249 scholarships for master’s degrees, PhD, and ESL programs in the U.S. The second institution is COLFUTURO, which is a non-profit organization that provides funds to Colombian professionals and students to study abroad.
+Most scholarships are awarded through two institutions, one of which is the Colombian Institute for Educational Loans and Technical Studies Abroad (ICETEX by its initials in Spanish), which is dedicated to financing higher education through a system of financial aid that allows students to start or continue their higher education either in-country or abroad.
+In 2017, ICETEX awarded more than 250 scholarships for master’s degrees, PhD, and ESL programs in the U.S. The second institution is COLFUTURO, which is a non-profit organization that provides funds to Colombian professionals and students to study abroad.
 Their loan program is available to students who have been accepted to graduate programs at foreign universities.
-During 2016 COLFUTURO awarded 1,258 scholarships for masters and PhD programs.
-267 of those scholarships were for programs in the United States.
+During 2017 COLFUTURO awarded 1,280 scholarships for masters and PhD programs, with 281 of those scholarships being for programs in the United States.

-COLFUTURO has agreements with many universities, such as: Carnegie Mellon, Columbia University, Duke, Cornell, University of Florida, American University, Purdue University, Tulane University, New York University and Harvard University, among others.
+COLFUTURO has agreements with many universities, such as: Carnegie Mellon, Columbia University, Duke, Cornell, University of Florida, American University, Purdue University, Tulane University, New York University, University of Chicago, University of Texas, and Harvard University, among others.

-Although the relatively weak Colombian currency was a factor for Colombian Students who wanted to study in the United States in 2016, demand and interest remain strong.
-International education is highly valued in the Colombian workplace and a recent survey of employers found that 58 percent preferred to hire people who had earned advanced degrees abroad.
+Although the exchange rate is still a big factor for Colombian Students wanting to study in the United States, demand and interest remain strong.
+International education is highly valued in the Colombian workplace and a recent survey of employers found that 58% preferred to hire people who had earned advanced degrees abroad.

-Today, only 9,000 high school graduates have an intermediate level of English.
-Colombia’s President Juan Manuel Santos recently launched a program called “Colombia Very Well,” with the intention of promoting bilingualism in Colombia.
+Today in Colombia, relatively few high school graduates have an advanced level of English.
+Colombia’s outgoing President Santos recently launched a program called “Colombia Very Well,” with the objective of promoting bilingualism in Colombia.
 The government’s goal is to increase the number of high school graduates with an intermediate level of English to 185,000 in 10 years.
 This will open opportunities for U.S. English language institutions to enter or increase their presence in Colombia.

 At the higher education level, private universities also offer important recruitment opportunities for undergraduate and postgraduate programs.
 U.S. Universities should make initial contact with the office of foreign relations in each university in order to introduce the U.S. university and its programs and areas of specialization.